policy

 Considerations:

-Education as a goal, and Industry support of educational activities, is included in codes of practice.
+Education as a goal, and Industry sponsorship or support of educational activities, is included in codes of practice.
 To this end significant resources are applied by medical and commercial functions in the provision of education and training of healthcare professionals.
-Due to the potentially positive impact on our members collaboration with industry to support our initiatives in these areas are key.
+Due to the potentially positive impact on our members working with industry in these areas are key.

 Scope: